The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Science Cases

 The general relativistic description of black holes implies the existence of a distinct photon orbit with a radius of three gravitational radii for non-rotating black holes and smaller radii for rotating black holes, assuming prograde rotation in the equatorial plane \citep{bardeen1972}.
-Due to gravitational lensing by the black hole, the photon ring appears under a radius of $\sqrt{27}$ gravitational radii to an observer at infinity, regardless of the black hole spin \citep{falcke2000}.
+Due to gravitational lensing by the black hole, the photon ring, and thus the region around the black hole which is void of light (``black hole shadow''), appears under a radius of $\sqrt{27}$ gravitational radii to an observer at infinity, regardless of the black hole spin \citep{falcke2000}.
 The gravitational radius is given by $R_{\rm g} = G M_{\bullet} / c^2$, with $M_{\bullet}$ being the black hole mass, $G$ denoting Newton's constant, and $c$ being the speed of light.
 Sufficient equipment provided, an observer at a (non-cosmological) distance $D$ is able to image a ring with an angular radius of $\xi = \sqrt{27} R_{\rm g} / D$.
 If the distance $D$ is known (like in the case of M~87*), it is possible to derive the black hole mass from $\xi$.
 If the ratio of the mass of and the distance to the black hole is known (like in the case of Sgr~A*), it is possible to compare the observed image to the theoretically expected one and to search for deviations from general relativity \citep{ehtc2022b}.

 The photon rings of both M~87* and Sgr~A* have angular diameters of about 40~$\mu$as and 50~$\mu$as, respectively, and could be resolved by the EHT.
 Given that the angular resolution of \textsc{Capella}, $\approx$7~$\mu$as, is about four times better than that of the EHT, it will be able to spatially resolve the photon rings of black holes with mass-to-distance ratios about four times smaller than those of M~87* or Sgr~A*.
 The central black hole in the giant elliptical galaxy IC~1459, located at a distance of about 30~Mpc, has a mass of about $2.6\times10^9\,M_\odot$ \citep{cappellari2002}; the diameter of the photon ring (i.e., $2\xi$) is thus about 9~$\mu$as.
 The mass of the black hole in the giant elliptical galaxy M~84, located 17~Mpc away, is estimated to be about $8.5\times10^8\,M_\odot$ \citep{walsh2010}, corresponding to $2\xi \approx 5~\mu$as.
 The black hole in the Andromeda galaxy, M~31*, located 760~kpc from the Milky Way, has a mass of about $2.6\times10^9\,M_\odot$ (and thus $2\xi \approx 19~\mu$as; \citealt{bender2005}); its radio emission is usually too faint ($<$1~mJy) for a \textsc{Capella} type observatory but might reach sufficient levels during phases of higher-than-average accretion rates.
 Theoretical population studies of supermassive black holes show that a \textsc{Capella} type interferometer should be able to resolve the shadows of about ten black holes \citep{pesce2021}.